mfranczy/wg-image-compatibility/docs/proposals/PROPOSAL_B.md

 style NvidiaGpu fill:green
 ```

+The above is just a very specific example.
+There can be more valid combinations like container requirements of:

+- Intel CPU with Intel GPU
+- AMD CPU with AMD GPU
+- Intel CPU with Intel, AMD or NVIDIA GPU
+- and much more...

 #### Compatibility Domains

-Compatibility domains are part of compatibility group, and provides data called `facts` that describes container requirements against the host OS.
+Compatibility domains are part of compatibility group, and provides data called `requirements` that describes container requirements against the host OS.
 These data can be used by many contexts and tools.

 - VFIO compatibility group (DAG node) containing compatibility domains